 In 1998, Ecology performed an initial investigation at Parcel F, the current bulk fuel facility located on Pennsylvania Avenue (6).
 Groundwater and soil samples confirmed the presence of non-halogenated solvents and petroleum products above the Washington State Model Control Act (MTCA) cleanup levels.
 Pacific Northwest Energy Company entered Ecology's Voluntary Cleanup Program (FS ID 2788449) in 2001.
 They exited the program in 2009.
-DOH did not have any site documents at the time of this review.
+Department of Health did not have any site documents at the time of this review.
 Three leaded and unleaded 10,000-gallon USTs and a 5,000-gallon waste oil UST were removed from the facility in the early 2000s (3;6).

 In 2006, EPA awarded the City of Bremerton a Brownfields Assessment grant.
 At that time, the city and owners wanted to develop Parcels A and B as a public access marina (2).
 Soil contamination has migrated from the soil into the groundwater beneath the site (2).
 Contamination of the sediments in the Washington Narrows was also identified.
 Contaminants of concern included PAHs, metals, total petroleum hydrocarbons (TPH), and TPH-associated non-chlorinated solvents.
-Several waste barrels from these remedial sampling efforts are still located on Parcels A and B.
+Several waste barrels from the City of Bremerton's Brownfield's Assessment sampling efforts are still located on Parcels A and B.

-In 2010, Kitsap Public Health District (KPHD) investigated reports of an oily sheen on the shoreline of Parcels A and B. The release was from an old pipe filled with what appeared to be leftover coal tar product and contaminated sediment.
+In 2010, Kitsap Public Health District (KPHD) investigated reports of an oily sheen on the shoreline of Parcels A and B. The release was from an old pipe filled with what appeared to be leftover coal tar creosote and contaminated sediment.
 KPHD reported the information to EPA.

 EPA contacted the Coast Guard, who installed a containment system and then cut and temporarily plugged the end of the pipe.
 The Coast Guard and EPA's Superfund Technical Assessment and Emergency Response Team (START) collected and analyzed 30 sediment samples.
 They identified high PAH contamination covering about 100 square feet extending out 60 feet below the high tide line.
 (1).
 The depth of contamination was not determined.
-EPA entered into an Agreed Order with a former owner, Cascade Natural Gas Corporation, to stop the release.
+The U.S. Coast Guard entered into an Administrative Order for a Pollution Incident with a former owner, Cascade Natural Gas Corporation, to stop the release.
 The release came from what appeared to be an abandoned sewer storm water outfall pipe.
 It was once connected to, or may still be connected to, an abandoned vault.
 The vault likely received discharge from catch basins on the former MGP footprint on Parcels A and B (1).
 Cascade Natural Gas removed approximately 60 feet of pipe and plugged the end.
 They excavated sediment up to five feet deep and five feet around where the pipe was removed.
 The area was filled with clean sand and covered by an absorbent clay mat and large rocks.
 Because of remaining contamination, the site was proposed to EPA's NPL in September 2011 and listed in May 2012.
-EPA is preparing to initiate a more in depth remedial investigation and feasibility study (RI/FS).